 Amputation And Why It Occurs

 An amputation is the loss of a body part, typically a limb, appendage or other extremity such as a foot, leg, hand or arm.
 There are nearly 185,000 amputations every year in the United States.
 A large percentage of these are the result of blood loss or the body’s inability to channel blood to the affected body part.
 About 1.2 million people in the United States, live with an amputation.
-Charles Scholle is an amputation injury lawyer, who has successfully represented catastrophic personal injury victims and is very knowledgeable about the impact these injuries have on both victims and their families.
+Charles Scholle and the legal team at Scholle Law, including excellent lawyers and paralegals, are amputation injury experts who have successfully represented catastrophic personal injury victims and are very knowledgeable about the impact these injuries have on both victims and their families.

 - Auto Accidents;